datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 ```

 `@part1`
+- The invention of LP is attributed to several individuals who discovered independently.
+In 1939 by Leonid Kantorovich, then by T. C. Koopmans, also by Wassily Leontief, and greatly simplified in 1947 by George B. Dantzig's simplex method.
-- During WWII, LP was used for planning complex wartime operations.
-In 1939 the U.S.S.R. neglected an extensive proposal for linear inequality systems  by one Kantorovich, these papers where only discovered by the west in the late 1950's.
+- During WWII, LP was used by the US for planning complex wartime operations.
-- Postwar industrialization saw a significant rise in LP use throughout most industries
+- Postwar industrialization saw a significant rise in LP use throughout most industries.
 - The generalized simplex method was initially conceived of in 1947 [by George B. Dantzig.](https://apps.dtic.mil/dtic/tr/fulltext/u2/a112060.pdf)
-  >The ability to state general objectives and then find optimal policy
+  >"The ability to state general objectives and then find optimal policy
-solutions to practical decision problems of great complexity is a revolutionary development.
+solutions to practical decision problems of great complexity is a revolutionary development." ...
+"In retrospect it is interesting to note that the original problem
+that started my research Is still outstanding -- namely the problem of
+planning or scheduling dynamically over time."
 (Dantzig, 1981)

-> In retrospect it is interesting to note that the original problem
-that started my research Is still outstanding -- namely the problem of
-planning or scheduling dynamically over time.
-(1981)

 `@citations`